archittmittal/MetaxBangalore/README.md

----
-title: ConflictEnv
-emoji: 📈
-colorFrom: green
-colorTo: indigo
-sdk: docker
-pinned: false
----

-# 🤖 ConflictEnv: The Elite Reasoning Executive Assistant
+#  ConflictEnv: The Elite Reasoning Executive Assistant
 ### *Deep Reinforcement Learning for High-Stakes Scheduling*

 **"Because scheduling is easy, but human life is complex."**